Sensing Technologies for Crowd Management, Adaptation, and Information Dissemination in Public Transportation Systems: A Review: Introduction

 Motivated by the previous needs, new modeling, planning and management strategies that collect real-time crowding data and use them to improve QoS/QoE in PT systems are appearing in the literature \cite{Drabicki2021,Handte2014,Farkas2015,Handte2016,Wang2021c}, and will be referred in the following as \emph{crowd management} \cite{Franke2015,Boukerche2019}.
 Crowd management systems are composed \cite{Boukerche2019} by \emph{crowd analysis/monitoring} and \emph{crowd control} components: the former includes a network of physical sensors aimed at detecting crowds and estimating their parameters, whereas the latter includes prediction, decision making and control strategies aimed at managing the crowd events.
+Crowd management should not be confused with \textit{crowdsourcing/crowdsensing} \cite{Nash2018}.
+In PT systems, crowdsourcing (also referred to as ``sensing by the crowd" approach) is based on reporting activities by which passengers provide their suggestions and feedback, as well as announce problems to a PT company or, even, provide a resource or create a product, e.g., peer-to-peer services.
+Relying on crowdsourced data, PT companies work together with passengers to solve a problem or jointly plan public transit by finding and developing solutions aligned with PT user preferences.
+Crowd management is instead based on the different principle of ``sensing the crowd", according to which environmental data collected through networks of IoT sensor devices and/or user terminals are shared with PT companies, which analyze such data for forecasting, choosing among several possible alternative options, as well as ensuring robust and safe operation of PT systems.

 The problem of crowd management in PT systems has emerged dramatically during coronavirus disease (COVID-19) pandemic, which have first spurred our interest to this topic (see Section~\ref{sec:mobility} for a discussion).
 During the acute outbreak phase, overcrowding of buses and trains needed to be strictly avoided to protect people from contagion, which required emergency measures, such as, e.g., limiting to $50\%$ the service capacity.
 These measures are generally not sustainable in the long-term, since they shift a significant portion of passengers to private transportation.
 Moreover, the problem of overcrowding in PT systems must be tackled in a smarter and more structural way, since many experts predict that, in the future, recurrent waves of pandemic outbreaks could become the norm rather than the exception.